 - lemon juice - for a fresh and tangy, cream cheese flavor, I like to add lemon juice.
 This also helps with blending.

 - optional: vegan lactic acid powder - Since we can't add much liquid, this is key for creating vegan cream cheese frosting.
-Lactic acid is also helpful when creating homemade vegan cheeses like cream cheese.
+Lactic acid is also great for homemade vegan cream cheese.

 First, whisk together the almond flour, non-dairy milk, syrup, and vanilla in a bowl.
 Cover and set aside to soak for 2 hours or in the refrigerator overnight.